 Language: English (speaking), live captions English

-In this webinar, we interrogate the ways in which colonial legacies of gender and sexuality are often brought about in cultural heritage institutions, spaces and dialogues.
+In this webinar (held on March 10, 08:00–09:30 UTC) we interrogate the ways in which colonial legacies of gender and sexuality are often brought about in cultural heritage institutions, spaces and dialogues.
 In light of this, the webinar will raise questions around what strategies may be used to disrupt heteronormativity when we engage with cultural heritage.

-Laura Rodriguez Castro (Australia).
-Dr Laura Rodriguez Castro is a researcher, writer and educator interested in decolonial, anti-racist and feminist approaches to difficult memories and heritage.
+Dr. Laura Rodriguez Castro (Australia) is a researcher, writer and educator interested in decolonial, anti-racist and feminist approaches to difficult memories and heritage.
 She will be starting a postdoctoral research fellowship at the Alfred Deakin Institute of Citizenship and Globalisation in March 2021.
 Laura’s book with Palgrave Decolonial Feminisms, Power and Place: Sentipensando with Rural Women in Colombia explores how rural women enact and imagine decolonial feminist worlds.
 Twitter: @laurarc91

 Deepak Srinivasan (India) is a Bangalore-based artist, media practitioner and design educator with 15 years of practice in performing arts, radio, film, community media, design and pedagogy that converge as trans-disciplinary practice.
 Deepak’s work in community media and social design has spanned many youth groups, special children’s groups (school drop-outs, children in State rimand and juvenile justice homes) and special communities such as street-based sex-workers.
 His interests include gender, ecology, creative education design, urban space design, knowledge system practices; with a focus on modernity and its intersections with historic process, oral histories and collective memory.
 Deepak’s formal work experience span media content design with urban arts and public sphere centric institutions, social sector collaborators, institutional and independent academic curriculum design and delivery and diverse client based design consultancies.